johannilsson/iglaset/README.markdown

 Changelog
 ---------
+* NEXT
+    * Fixed bug with some articles ended up on 404 page after clicked on "view on iglaset.se"
+    * Show icon that indicates if the user has rated an article (denravonska)
+    * If origin and origin country is the same just show one of them (denravonska)

 * 1.2.3
     * Added a retry dialog for network problems for searches and for crowdsourcing barcodes, Closes #3